|

 Copyright: 02/1946

 Fighting Yank #15 - The British have sent a low-level agent to carry home from the US some vital plans for a new long-range flying bomb, all in the hope of throwing off Nazi agents.
 It is not working and Don Davis must step in to help.
+Click here to read the story.

-32 'Where All The Delegates Are Staying' 'Where All The Delegates Are Staying'
+'Where All The Delegates Are Staying'

 Published by Better Publications